 From paying your bills, to monitoring your expenses, to checking your bank and credit card statements for errors, we can streamline and organize your paperwork.
-We can also organize your financial documents and guide you through what papers need to be kept and which can be shredded.
+We can also organize your financial documents and guide you through what papers need to be kept (and for how long) and which can be safely shredded.

 - If you received a middle-of-the-night phone call informing you that a family member had been in an accident, would you be able to quickly access medical records including current medications, allergies and the living will?
 What if the injured relative lives in a different state from you – could you still easily access his information?

 - If your home burned down in a fire, would you have access to your insurance information and a summary of everything you own?

 - Can you easily access birth certificates, marriage and divorce records, military discharge papers and immigration/ naturalization papers?

 - Would it be easy for you to take over the paperwork, document management and financial records from your parents or adult child if the need arose?